Returning Warrior not named in round one team list

-The Warriors have named their first team list for the 2024 season proper and there are a couple of surprises for round one.
+The Warriors have named their first team list for the 2024 season proper and there are a couple of surprises for the round one clash on Friday night.

 Namely, the returning Chanel Harris-Tavita is not in the 23 with Freddy Lussick preferred in the 14 jersey off the interchange bench.